rupa/cuecat/README.md

 concatenate wav files and put a cue point at each boundary.

-targeted for use with the dirtywave M8
+targeted for use with the dirtywave M8. note that M8 only supports up to 32 slice markers in a file.

 `cuecat.js input1.wav input2.wav ... inputN.wav output.wav` to stitch the input wavs together (in order), and set
 a cue point at the end of each one